A man tests a smartphone for sale in a phone store, surrounded by displays of smart phones and other devices.

 A sign-up bonus or offer for new cardmembers

 Many card issuers require you to earn your sign-up bonus by hitting a specific spending minimum on your card within a certain time frame.
-For example, you might have to spend $500 within three months of your account opening to receive bonus rewards.
+For example, you might have to spend $500 within three months of your account opening to receive additional rewards.

 These bonus offers are usually all-or-nothing; if you don’t meet the minimum spending quota in time, you don’t receive any bonus.
 Some people may find the requirements difficult to meet.
-However, one expensive purchase could make a major dent in your minimum spending requirement.
+However, one expensive purchase may make a major dent in your minimum spending requirement.

 How a large purchase on a credit card can impact your credit score